by321/safetensors_util/readme.md

       --help     Show this message and exit.

     Commands:
-      checklora   see if input file is a LoRA file extracthdr  extract file header and save to output file header      print file header
+      checklora   see if input file is a SD 1.x LoRA file extracthdr  extract file header and save to output file header      print file header
       listkeys    print header key names (except __metadata__) as a Python list